tin6150/singhub/git_merge_note.rst

 git-scm "book" suggest the same process as stated in stack overflow, so i guess it is the way to go. https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging

+PS.
+the merge I did left the pre-merge files behind, eg:
+	vboxguestaddition.tmp.txt.orig
+	virtualbox-guest/tasks/main.yml.orig
+they are not added to git, just stays on the local machine where merge was done.
+will delete them after I know my stuff works.